What Can I Do To Honor Mental Health And Anxiety Awareness Month?

 Sign up for a walk for mental health

-Several US-based and national organizations organize walks or runs to fundraise for mental health resources.
+Several US-based and national organizations organize walks or runs to raise funds for mental health resources.
 For example, the National Alliance on Mental Health organizes a series of walks throughout the US in the spring and the fall, all unified by the theme #Together4MH.
 These events offer a sense of solidarity with other walkers, as well as a chance to donate to and/or help raise money for mental health organizations.

 Learn more about anxiety disorders